[Words in bold are defined within this glossary.]

 Saussure, Ferdinand de (1857-1913) – Swiss linguist and semiotician.
 Founder of modern linguistics.
 Known for his posthumously published Cours de linguistique générale (A Course in General Linguistics).

 sign – a linguistic unit created from the combination of signifier and signified.
-A sign only has value through the system of difference of a language (langue).
+A sign only has value through the system of difference between signs of a language (langue).

-signified – the meaning or concept of a sign.
+signified – the mental meaning or concept of a sign.

-structuralism – the study of language with emphasis on the structures of language.
+structuralism – the study of language with emphasis on the structures of it.
 It is equated to Saussurean Linguistics.

-synchronic – to look at language at a particular point in time.
+synchronic – to look at a language at a particular point in time.
+See also diachronic.

 syntagmatic – the system of difference played out within a sentence by examining the possible shift of words across the sentence.
-The relation is horizontal.
+The relations are “horizontal”.
+See also paradigmatic.